allo-protocol/allo-v2/contracts/strategies/allocation/donation-voting-open-offchain-calc/README.md

         - the time at which the donation was made
     - the donated tokens are held on the contract until the end of the round.
         - the held tokens are automatically released when the allocation window ends
-    - users are able to donate to multiple recipients in one transaction
+    - allocators are able to donate to multiple recipients in one transaction
-    - users are able to donate as many times as they want as long as the allocation window is open
+    - allocators are able to donate as many times as they want as long as the allocation window is open

-### Final allocation logic
+### Payout calculation logic
 In this strategy, the funding pool is technically distributed proportionally to votes but everything is calculated offchain.
-The pool manager will need to upload a final allocation to the contract, which should be the amount of the pool token that each recipient should receive.
+The pool manager will need to upload a final `payout` to the contract, which should include the amount of the pool token that each recipient should receive.

-- `uploadAllocation` - function for pool admins to upload final allocation
+- a function must exist for pool managers to set the `payout` for the pool

 ### Distribution logic
 In this strategy, the pool admins are able to push pool funds to recipients.

-- pool managers must have a function with which to indicate that recipients are ready for distribution.
+- pool managers must have a function with which to indicate that recipients are ready to receive their `payout`.
 This function should be able to bulk apply that status to recipients.
 - `distribute` - function for anyone to distribute pool funds to recipients.
-    - This function distributes the allocated funds to any recipients that are marked as ready for distribution
+    - This function distributes the allocated funds to any recipients that are marked as ready for `payout`
     - The pool manager should have the ability to distribute the pool in batches
 - the pool manager must have a function with which to reclaim any undistributed pool funds.
 This can only be called 30 days after the allocation window ends.